International Finance

 • Can’t lock in a forward rate if the market doesn’t exist

-This is bad news — exchange rate forecasts are unreliable (Lecture 5: random walk).
+This is bad news — exchange-rate forecasts are unreliable (Lecture 5: random walk).

-Risky FC cash flows
+Risky FC cash flows: Method 1

-Now the FC cash flow itself is uncertain: \({\widetilde{C}}^*_T\).
+Now the FC cash flow itself is uncertain: \(\widetilde{C}^{FC}_T\).

-Method 1 — Discount in FC, then convert:
+Method 1 — Discount in FC, then convert.

-where \(r^{C^*}\) is the risk-adjusted FC discount rate for the project.
+where \(r^{FC}_{\text{proj}}\) is the risk-adjusted FC discount rate for the project.

-Method 2 — Convert, then discount:
+Method 2 — Convert, then discount.

 The covariance complication

-In Method 2, the numerator is \(E[{\widetilde{S}}_T \cdot {\widetilde{C}}^*_T]\).
+In Method 2 the numerator is \(E[\widetilde{S}_T \times \widetilde{C}^{FC}_T]\).
+In general,

 Risky CFs: equivalence in integrated markets